CogComp/Zero_Shot_Schema_Induction/README.md

 6004: subevent - OnePass model trained on HiEve
 6009: temporal - OnePass model trained on MATRES
 8888: coref (not provided)

+## Environment

+cp_env.yml specifies the conda environment used to run constituency parsing service main_env.yml specifies the conda environment used to run the temporal and subevent services, and also the main experiment

 ## How to run the code